Together, celebrating Biodiversity all year long at the Fells

 EwA is both a global and a local organization.
 Global, since our science and conservation collaborators —who help us developing our content— come from anywhere in the world where we have connections.
 Our core team itself is American, French, British, Romanian and Indian.
 Local, because we believe that Nature conservation starts at home, and so, we collaborate with local organizations to bring Nature experiences here where I and a few of us, at EwA, live.

 Our tools are a wide range of guides, etiquettes, and tips for the engagement of the people and professionals with our immediate environment, Nature habitats, and wildlife.

-We also provide ‘practice’ tools in the form of Nature experiences, which we call Nature circles.
+We provide ‘practice’ tools in the form of Nature experiences, which we call Nature circles and include Biodiversity walks, and Nature lesson plans.
 EwA circles cultivate mindful ecological experiences combining science, wellness, ethics & art.
 Anyone of us, anywhere in the World can participate and implement EwA Nature circles activities that are freely available on our site.

 The beginning of an inspiring partnership